mtitus83/MMM-Starlight/DESIGN.md

    - Activated by setting the `test` option in the configuration.
    - Allows simulation of date changes for testing cache update behaviors.

-### Logged Information

-When debug mode is enabled, the following information is logged:

-1. Module Initialization:
-   - Configuration loading
-   - Cache initialization or loading

-2. Data Fetching:
-   - URL construction for each horoscope request
-   - Success or failure of each fetch attempt
-   - Parsed horoscope content (truncated for brevity)

-3. Caching Operations:
-   - Cache build process
-   - Cache update triggers and results
-   - Cache read/write operations

-4. Display Updates:
-   - Horoscope rotation events
-   - DOM updates for new horoscope content

-5. Error Information:
-   - Detailed error messages for failed operations
-   - Stack traces for unexpected exceptions

-6. Performance Metrics:
-   - Time taken for cache building and updates
-   - Network request durations

-### Usage for Troubleshooting

-1. Enable debug mode by setting `debug: true` in the module configuration.
-2. Use the logs to trace the flow of operations and identify where issues occur.
-3. For update-related issues, use the `test` option to simulate different time periods.
-4. Check for any error messages or unexpected behavior in the logs.

-### Usage for Development

-1. Use debug logs to verify the correctness of new features or modifications.
-2. Monitor performance metrics to ensure optimizations are effective.
-3. Utilize the test mode to quickly verify time-based functionality without waiting for actual time to pass.

-The debugging capabilities of MMM-SunSigns provide a powerful tool for both users and developers to understand the module's behavior, identify issues, and verify improvements.
-By offering detailed insights into the module's operations, these features contribute to the overall reliability and maintainability of the module.